-IITTI is a standardized, independent testing system for business image management.
+IITTI is a standardized, independent certification system on soft skills.

-It is like GMAT, TOEFL, or ISO.
-It provides a uniform way for employers and job-seekers to measure soft skills that are critical to business success.
+It is somewhat like GMAT, TOEFL, or SAT, but instead of just a snapshot, IITTI is based on a continuous-learning, continuous-assessment model.
+It provides a uniform way for employers, job-seekers and trainers to measure soft skills.

 Employees can just learn on-the-job.
 Look at all the employees now; they are doing ok.